X-ARTEMIS/Python-Utilities/README.md

 </div>

 # Welcome to Python-Utilities
 This repository is an abundance of free open source programs made in python.
+When using a newer version of the app please delete all old versions.
+If you recieve an error which says it couldn't find the new version when trying to start the app that means your application is outdated.